Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Connection to the Lasserre hierarchy

 whenever $|J \cup J'| \leq 2t-\deg(g)$, and left unspecified otherwise.
 By $M_t^p(y) \succeq 0$ we mean that $y$ is a vector such that $M_t^p(y)$ can be completed to a positive semidefinite matrix (this is a semidefinite constraint on $y$).
 Using these definitions we define for $t \geq \deg(p)$ the following semidefinite programming relaxation of the binary polynomial optimization problem given above:

 These relaxations were introduced by Lasserre in \cite{Lasserre2002a}.
-The only modifications we make here is that we restrict $y$ to be nonnegative, and originally the localizing matrices $M_t^{g_j}(y)$ are defined to be full matrices indexed by $I_{t-\lceil \deg(g_j)/2 \rceil}$, but here we take them to be partial matrices indexed by $I_t$.
+The only modifications we make here is that we restrict $y$ to be nonnegative and that we take the localizing matrices $M_t^{g_j}(y)$ to be partial matrices indexed by $I_t$, instead of full matrices indexed by $I_{t-\lceil \deg(g_j)/2 \rceil}$.
 These make the semidefinite programs only slightly more difficult to solve, but in some cases, such as the case of energy minimization as discussed here, it leads to much stronger bounds.